azeemh/alphawicks-ce/README.md

 # alphawicks-communityedition
-A tensortrade based system to train a model that trades fx, stock, &amp; crypto
+A tensortrade based system to train a model that trades fx, stock, &amp; crypto.

 ---